 Please follow the links to the docs page for detailed information about each filter type.

 - Operator: specify the comparison type, for example IS, IS NOT...

 - Value: the value of the filter.
 The value you can select/input depends on the data type of the filter.

 - Modifier (optional): only available for some of the operators in Date filter (for example,

-To filter on a large set of values, you could copy and paste a list of values into the Dashboard filter from a spreadsheet or clipboard.
+To filter on a large set of values, you can copy and paste a list of values into the Dashboard filter directly from a spreadsheet or clipboard.

 From the dashboard page click Add → Add Filter.